Skip to main content

 The yarn club is a great opportunity for students who have an interest in knitting, crocheting, and other yarn crafts.
 Students are given the chance to explore their creativity and create cozy, beautiful pieces.
 The yarn club works individually or in groups which allows students to share ideas, or co-create with others.

-• Advisors: Toby Jefferis and Laura Lucchetto
+• Advisors: Toby Jefferis

 The Yearbook Club is designed to provide students with a collaborative approach to creating an authentic collection of memories to share with their classmates.
 Students will not only learn about elements of photography, graphic design, time lines, project management, critical decision making, and what is necessary to meet deadlines, but they will have the opportunity to truly take ownership of something that will be a memento for years to come.